Prof. Petri P. Kärenlampi

 rate.
 However, slow processes have a low production rate,

-and therefore they are very expensive when applied in the industry.
+and therefore they are very expensive when applied in the

 In other words, a process with a low production rate